AGRUSTIC SOMNACUNI || ROMANY || CRADLE || LET US PRAISE

 The Stories Exchange Project § http://www.stories-exchange.org

-experiment in generating global dialogue about the Romany
+an experiment in generating global dialogue about the

-experience and tensions between the Roma and the white
+Romany experience and tensions between the Roma and the

-majority worldwide.
-Visitors to the site are invited to
+white majority worldwide.
+Visitors to the site are invited

-comment on articles and discussions and to share their own
+to comment on articles and discussions and to share their

-stories.
-Available in English and Cesky, the site offers
+own stories.
+Available in English and Cesky, the site

-dramatic performances, video clips of the film Stories
+from dramatic performances, video clips of the film

-Exchange Project, as well as poignant passages from
+Stories Exchange Project, as well as poignant passages

 http://artists-for-roma-net.ning.com/?xg_source=msg_mes_network Artists for Roma Initiative

-Romanian Roma, but about Romanians: Go looking for all of
+Roma, but about Romanians: Go looking for all of Gheorghe

 Barrett Browning, Aurora Leigh and Other Poems (ISBN